 What types of beauty salon business insurance do you need?

 As with most insurance policies, the devil is in the small print.
 This is particularly relevant in an evolving industry where new treatments emerge regularly.
 Let’s examine some of the critical areas of risk in more detail.
 This should give you a clearer picture of the key areas of cover required.

-If you have a freehold property, you will need to take out a buildings insurance policy.
+If you have a freehold property, you must take out a building’s insurance policy.
 This can cover risks such as fire, flood, storm, theft and subsidence.

 Often you will be renting your premises, generally on a lease agreement.
 In this case, the landlord will usually be responsible for insuring the building.

 If you rent or lease your space, you may improve the property by installing sinks, lights, cabinets etc.

 These additions can be covered under the tenants’ improvements section of your Beauty Business Insurance policy.

 Contents insurance for Your Beauty business